Global Fellowship of Confessing Anglicans

 The Global Fellowship of Confessing Anglicans (branded as GAFCON or Gafcon after the Global Anglican Future Conference) is a communion of conservative Anglican churches aligned with the Confessing Movement that formed in 2008 in response to ongoing theological disputes in the worldwide Anglican Communion.
 As of 2025, GAFCON claims to represent upwards of 85% of the world's practising Anglicans.
 Peer-reviewed research from 2015 and 2016 indicates that the GAFCON-aligned provinces represent closer to 45% of practising Anglicans and just over 54% of members baptised in any of the provinces of the Anglican Communion.

-Confessing Anglicans met in 2008 at the Global Anglican Future Conference, creating the Jerusalem Declaration and establishing the Fellowship of Confessing Anglicans (FCA), which was rebranded as GAFCON in 2017.
-At its founding, it consisted of the Anglican provinces of Rwanda, Nigeria, Uganda, Alexandria, Chile, Congo, Kenya, Myanmar, South Sudan, and the newly formed Anglican Church in Brazil, Reformed Evangelical Anglican Church of South Africa, and Anglican Church in North America.
+Confessing Anglicans met in 2008 at the Global Anglican Future Conference, created the Jerusalem Declaration, and established the Fellowship of Confessing Anglicans (FCA), which was rebranded as GAFCON in 2017.
+At its founding, it consisted of the Anglican provinces of Rwanda; Nigeria; Uganda; Alexandria; Chile; Congo; Kenya, Myanmar; South Sudan; and the newly-formed Anglican Church in Brazil, Reformed Evangelical Anglican Church of South Africa, and Anglican Church in North America.

-On October 16, 2025, GAFCON formally declared its intent to possibly break ties with the Canterbury-based Anglican Communion.
-The chairman of GAFCON, Laurent Mbanda, the Primate of Rwanda, declared that GAFCON intends to be recognized as the Global Anglican Communion, asserting that they have not left the Anglican Communion but instead are the Anglican Communion.
+On October 16, 2025, GAFCON claimed to have broken ties with the Canterbury-based Anglican Communion.
+GAFCON also claimed in subsequent communications to not be leaving the Anglican Communion.
+The chairman of GAFCON, Laurent Mbanda, the Primate of Rwanda, declared that GAFCON would officially be renamed the Global Anglican Communion, asserting that they have not left the Anglican Communion but instead are the Anglican Communion.
+In March 2026, GAFCON declined to elect a "rival" primus inter pares to the Archbishop of Canterbury and, instead, reorganised its existing Primates' Council as the "Global Anglican Council"; and in August 2026, the Global Anglican Council announced that the headquarters of the Global Anglican Communion would be in Abuja, Nigeria.